undsky/egg-view-handlebars/README.md

 # egg-view-handlebars

-> egg view plugin for handlebars with extend
+> Egg view plugin for handlebars with extend

 ## 安装